richmahn/en_tn/mrk/front/intro.md

 #### Who wrote the Book of Mark? ####

 The book does not give the reader the name of the author.
 However, since early Christian times, most Christians have thought that the author was Mark.
 Mark was also known as John Mark.
 He was a close friend of Peter.
 Mark himself may not have witnessed what Jesus said and did.
-But, many scholars think that Mark wrote in his gospel what Peter told him about Jesus.
+But many scholars think that Mark wrote in his gospel what Peter told him about Jesus.

 ## Part 2: Important Religious and Cultural Concepts ##